Sorry, you need to enable JavaScript to visit this website.

 Federal Government Shutdown Frequently Asked Questions

-1. Can I file a new claim while the Federal government is shutdown?
+1. Can I file a new claim while the Federal government is shut down?

 2. Should I continue to certify my weekly claim?